ptupitsyn/ptupitsyn.github.io/_posts/2021-07-16-Ignite-Thin-Client-Distributed-Blocking-Queue.md

 Requirements:
 * Any number of producers and consumers in the cluster.
 * Every item is processed once and only once.
-* `Take` blocks if there are no items available, and unblocks immediately when item arrives.
+* `Take` blocks if there are no items available, and unblocks immediately when an item arrives.

 # Atomic Cache Operations and Non-Blocking Synchronization